“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 *SPOILER ALERT* (Kind Of…):

-Plot Twist: Some of these recovering addicts and alcoholics turn into the perfect fit for a body broker.
+Plot Twist: Some of these recovering addicts and alcoholics turn into the perfect fit for a predatory body broker.
 What is a body broker?
 A body broker is an individual that has good insurance and is seeking help from a rehab center.
-Once these individuals are recruited by the owners and operators of these shady sober living homes and rehabs, they begin to recruit more and more brody brokers.
+Once these individuals are recruited by the owners and operators of these shady sober living homes and rehabs, they begin to recruit more and more body brokers.

 It’s all part of healthcare fraud that went unnoticed for quite some time (up until recently), where everyone that is involved gets a kickback — especially the owners and operators of these disreputable and shameful centers that are meant to help users get clean and move toward the road of recovery.